 In 1998, Disney's Animal Kingdom opened as the largest Disney Park in the world.
 At a cost of over $1 billion US dollars (USD), the park spans over 500 acres (2 km sq,) much of the space being dedicated to animal habitats.
 The resort added Disney’s Animal Kingdom Lodge in 2001, a premier hotel that allows guests views of the animals from their rooms and common areas.
 Although park officials insist that the park is not a zoo, it does have accreditation from the Association of Zoos and Aquariums, which certifies that they have met or surpassed required animal care standards.

 Like all parks in the franchise, Disney's Animal Kingdom offers a selection of rides to entertain visitors.
 In the DinoLand USA section of the park, guests can zoom back into prehistoric eras on the time-travel themed roller coaster Primeval Whirl.
-One of the most popular attractions is Expedition Everest, a snowy mountain thrill ride that takes visitors to the edge of a dilapidated track before plummeting backwards through the ride and facing a terrifying Yeti.
+One of the most popular attractions is Expedition Everest, a snowy mountain thrill ride that takes visitors to the edge of a dilapidated track before plummeting backward through the ride and facing a terrifying Yeti.
 Despite these and other well-received attractions, the focus of Animal Kingdom is on the animal inhabitants that lurk around every corner.

 Disney's Animal Kingdom is divided into seven segments, most of which contain animals that fit the themes.
 In the Africa area, guests can take a safari trek aboard open cars to see giraffes, rhinos, cheetahs and flamingos in natural savannah environments.
 Many of the animals are allowed to roam freely, approximating the patterns of their wild ranges.
 In the Asia section, a wildlife trail leads adventurers through lush exhibits featuring peacocks, tigers, komodo dragons and other native Asian creatures.